ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-12-07-opencv-to-line-production.md

 background = find_background(cut_img, roi)
 ```

-To determine the dimensions of the object, we will write the function get_bottle_mask(), additionally trying to cut off the “noise” outside of the object:
+To determine the dimensions of the object, we will write the function get_bottle_mask(), additionally trying to cut off the "noise" outside of the object:

 ```python
 def get_bottle_mask(bin):